binder-project/binder/README.md

 See discussion on the [Jupyter mailing list](https://groups.google.com/forum/#!topic/jupyter/2DjI5sZa8tI).

-**WIP** and under very active development.
-Live demo at (coming soon!).
-Definitely reach out if you'd like to get involved, and look at the current issues for contribution ideas.
+Live demo at http://mybinder.org.
+Still under very active development!
+Definitely reach out if you'd like to get involved, take a look at the current issues for contribution ideas.

 ### Goals
 - Provide "one-click" deployment straight from a GitHub repo to interactive Jupyter notebooks